Skip to main content

 - Supports functional expense reporting requirements

-Managing Categories
+Managing Dimensions

-Editing a Category
+Editing a Dimension

-To edit an existing category:
+To edit an existing dimension:

-1. Navigate to the Categories section
+1. Navigate to the Dimensions section

 4. Update the name, icon, or organization access as needed

-5. Click Update Category
+5. Click Update Dimension

 Best Practices

-When to create categories:
+When to create dimensions:

 - Think about what classifications organizations need to meet their grant reporting requirements